Fitness

 Strings

-Led by founder of the Bow Street Youth Orchestra, Augusto Salazar, the String program at Brixham is for all elementary students.
-First year string players choose to play violin, viola or cello and then meet one-on-one with Augusto with their parent if possible.
+First year elementary students choose to play violin, viola or cello and then meet one-on-one with the Strings instructor with their parent if possible.
 After the first year, students who continue with strings have weekly lessons or work in group ensembles after school to expand their skills.
 Each spring, a string recital showcases the work of the students.

 Studio Art